sentilo/sentilo-client-nodejs/README.md

 * 'YOUR-SENTILO-INSTANCE-IDENTITY-KEY' : the same of above
 * 'YOUR-SENTILO-INSTANCE-PROVIDER-IDENTITY-KEY' : your provider's identity key

-Note that you can leave these parameters without changing and override them with the initialization options in your own code:
+Note that you can leave these parameters without changing and override them with the initialization options in your own code, or you can use the example **sentilo-example.js**:
 <pre>
-//Overriden services options...
-var samplesOptions = {
+// Overridden services options... var samplesOptions = {
 	host : 'YOUR-SENTILO-INSTANCE-HOST-IP',
 	port : 'YOUR-SENTILO-INSTANCE-HOST-PORT',